-Owned by the members we serve, Iowa’s not-for-profit electric cooperatives power the lives of 650,000 Iowans throughout all 99 counties and are committed to delivering power that is safe, reliable, affordable and environmentally responsible.
+Owned by the members we serve, locally governed electric cooperatives power the lives of 650,000 Iowans throughout all 99 counties.
+We are committed to delivering power that is safe, reliable, affordable and environmentally responsible while also supporting rural economic development.
+Electric cooperatives serve 80% of Iowa's landmass and 15% of the state's population.

-The Iowa Association of Electric Cooperatives is a trade association established to support the interests of member-owned electric cooperatives, including 36 distribution co-ops and 8 generation and transmission co-ops.
+The Iowa Association of Electric Cooperatives is a trade association established to support the interests of member-owned electric cooperatives, including 39 distribution co-ops and nine generation and transmission co-ops.
 Formed in 1942, IAEC aims to unify and empower Iowa's electric cooperatives through legislative representation, regulatory oversight, training and education services, safety programs, communications support and advocacy.

-- Roger Solomonson, Assistant Secretary/Treasurer, District 3, Heartland Power Cooper
+- Roger Solomonson, President, District 3, Heartland Power Cooperative

-- Gordon Greimann, District 6, Franklin Rural Electric Cooperative
+- Gordon Greimann, Vice President, District 6, Franklin Rural Electric Cooperative

-- Neal Heldt, District 7, Iowa Lakes Electric Cooperative
+- Bruce Amundson, District 7, Iowa Lakes Electric Cooperative

 - Ex officio/non-voting board members: